 Each of the group’s members addresses a specific technological artifact.
 In so doing, we carve out what kinds of materials were needed and why, and how local means and knowledge practices intersected with global infrastructures to satisfy these demands.
 Following the material supply chains across regions, oceans, and continents, we reveal contingencies and nodes of uncertainty that were not at all linear but in fact connected to various sorts of unexpected activities.
 The resources examined include high-end stainless steel needed for precision tuning (Gribenski and Pantalony), wax-based technologies applied in experimental settings (Tkaczyk), paper forms for data processing (von Oertzen), silver money as a medium of knowledge and governance (Felten), glass employed in processes of scientific modeling (Dupré), and porcelain as a key product for both scientific instrument-making and the training of European taste (Marchand).
 Finally, the project will discuss questions beyond supply and procurement and reflect on issues of maintenance, repair, reuse, and waste in early modern and modern times (Werrett).
 Taken together, our case studies map a wide range of materials and their uses in the production of knowledge and trace longue-durée changes in the exploitation, processing, and maintenance of such resources.

 This working group grew out of a virtual lecture series that we co-organized in the summer term of 2021 at Humboldt University in Berlin.
 As a follow-up, we hosted a virtual round table at the HSS/SHOT Annual Meeting 2021 in New Orleans and continued our inspiring discussion in several Zoom meetings.
-An in-person workshop will take place in July 2022 to prepare a collective publication in 2023.
+An in-person authors’ workshop took place in July 2022 to prepare a collective publication, forthcoming as a Focus Section of the journal Isis in 2023.